patriotnewsactivism/civil-rights-hub/README.md

 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

+> See [Repository Guidelines](AGENTS.md) for contributor best practices and required workflows.

 ## What technologies are used for this project?

 This project is built with: